openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 ## Logging Configuration

-  Pipelines as Code uses the ConfigMap named `pac-config-logging` in the same namespace (`pipelines-as-code` by default) as the controllers.
+  Pipelines-as-Code uses the ConfigMap named `pac-config-logging` in the same namespace (`pipelines-as-code` by default) as the controllers.
 To get the ConfigMap use the following command:

   ```bash
   $ kubectl get configmap pac-config-logging -n pipelines-as-code